-The average Joe assumes that Armor All is THE interior dressing of choice when in fact it is not exactly the ideal product for detailing your dashboard and other interior and exterior surfaces.
+The average Joe assumes that Armor All is THE interior dressing of choice and for good reason.
+It’s the most popular product on the market for protecting plastics and rubber in and outside your car or truck.
+It’s not exactly the ideal product in my opinion for detailing your dashboard and other interior and exterior surfaces but it isn’t bad for your car interior or exterior.

-Don’t get me wrong, Armor All makes some good products.
-Using Armor All on your cars interior isn’t going to necessarily ruin it.
-But when it comes to protecting your plastics and rubber, you can do better.
+Don’t get me wrong, Armor All makes good products.
+Using Armor All on your cars interior isn’t going to ruin it.
+But when it comes to protecting your plastics and rubber, I think you can do better.

 Excellent UV protection with a beautiful matte finish.